biostar-dev/g-sdk/docs/_apis/device.md

 toc_label: "Device"
 ---

-The Device services can be classified into three categories.
+The APIs can be classified into three categories.

 [Information APIs](#information)
 : Provide the version and capability information of the device.